 In 2017, humanity reached the point where it was using up more natural resources per year than the planet.
 People are now beyond the point where small gestures such as recycling or choosing eco-friendly groceries are sufficient to turn things around.
 Because one in ten people don’t make an effort at all, those who do need to go further in making significant changes if humanity is to stand a chance of improving the environment.
 What better place to start with this than in the home?
-Wherever you live, there are things that you can do to dramatically reduce the ecological impact of your lifestyle over the long term.
+Wherever you live, there are things that you can do to dramatically reduce the ecological impact of your lifestyle over the long term and create an eco-friendly living space.

 Opening window spaces as much as possible lets more natural light into the home, reducing the need for artificial light and helping heat rooms on sunny days.
 Fitting traditional wooden shutters makes it easy to control the ingress of light so that the home doesn’t heat up too much and doesn’t block as much of the sunlight as bulky curtains can.
 Shutters are usually more eco-friendly to produce than curtains if they’re made from ethically sourced wood, and they provide better insulation at night.
 When you do need artificial light, stick to LED bulbs, which are vastly more efficient than old incandescent types and are also less trouble to replace since they can last for ten to 15 years.